jhipster/jhipster-online/README.md

 feature, you are welcome to contribute to the project.
 You can also choose to clone or fork the project, and have your own version that is hosted within your company.

-## Quickstart guide
+## Quick start guide

 JHipster Online is a JHipster application, so you can follow the [JHipster documentation](https://www.jhipster.tech/) to learn how to configure and set up JHipster Online.

-In that documentation, the [JHipster common application properties](https://www.jhipster.tech/common-application-properties/) will probably be very useful.
+This quick start guide uses the default configuration that comes with JHipster Online: please read the next section for details on configuring the application.

 - Install and run the front-end: